cased/supersonic/README.md

 ### Easiest Start

-Let's give you an idea of what Granite can do.
+First an idea of what Granite can do.
-Say you just want to create a PR to update a file?
-Here's the simplest way:
+Say you just want to create a PR to update a file—here's the simplest way:

 ```python
 from granite import Granite